vercel/next-codemod/readme.md

 # Next.js codemod

-codemod transformations for [jscodeshift](https://github.com/facebook/jscodeshift) to help upgrading Next.js codebases
+Codemod transformations to help upgrade Next.js codebases

 ## How to use